 1. Seed.
 Because of that high-performance server, Electrum is fairly speedier than other wallets.

 2. Security.
 Electrum wallet has decent security features and encryption.

 3. Simple and easy to use.
 But required some experience.

 2. Only supports Bitcoin.
 In my point of view, this is a huge disadvantage.

-It is a simple wallet that can easily make transactions.
-In the security stage, it has even 2FA which is a really tough security feature that exists.
-However, Here’s what you need to know.
+It is a simple wallet that can be easily make transactions.
+In the security stage, it has 2FA which is a really tough security feature exist.

 However, here’s my advice to you.
 When choosing a wallet.
 First research.
 Then try it.
 Don’t deposit your funds at once.